 Faculty who provide externship training at UCM do not abide by ACEPT training guidelines.
 Thus, we will not be following the official Chicago-area "Match Day" policies.
 However, we will be participating in a collaborative effort with Chicago-area Clinical Psychology PhD programs to standardize the application due dates, interviews, and offer schedules.
-For the 2023-2024 training year which runs from 7/1/23 to 6/30/24, applications for all our clinical psychology externships will be due on Friday, January 20th, 2023 by 5:00 p.m.
+For the 2024-2025 training year which runs from 7/1/24 to 6/30/25, applications for all our clinical psychology externships will be open on Monday, January 22nd, 2024 and due on Friday, January 26th, 2024 by 5 p.m.
 CST.
-Interviews will occur anytime between January 30th and February 23th, 2023.
-All offers will be made by the final date of February 24th, 2023.
+Interviews will occur anytime between February 5th and February 28th, 2024.
+All offers will be made by the final date of March 1st, 2024.
 Offers may be extended at any time; please ask the Externship Director about their preference for a response.
 Although all offers must be accepted or declined no later than 9 a.m.
-CST on Friday, February 24th, 2023, some programs may require an earlier response.
+CST on Friday, March 1st, 2024, some programs may require an earlier response.
 Our supervisors will make every effort to conform with your program's expectations and policies.
 All interview invitations and externship offers will be copied to your academic Director of Clinical Training (DCT).
-Positions will remain open past 2/24/2023 if they have not been filled.
-After this date, please contact the Externship Director to see if positions remain available.
+Positions will remain open past 3/1/2024 if they have not been filled.
+After this date, please contact the Externship Director directly to see if positions remain available.

-For the 2023-24 training year, application to ALL externship programs will be made using the UCM Externship Application portal.
+For the 2024-25 training year, application to ALL externship programs will be made using the UCM Externship Application portal.
 Applications will not be considered outside of this system.
 You may apply to more than one externship at UCM; please select all programs for which you wish you to be considered in the drop down menu in the portal.
 In your cover letter, please indicate your preference (in descending order) for externships for which you wish to be considered.
 Although the requirements for application for our externships are relatively similar, please read the individual requirements for each program to determine if you meet our application criteria and are able to fulfil the required responsibilities for the program.

 Please read the information below carefully before you start your application to the Externship Programs at the University of Chicago.
+All externships to our program are following a common application process described in this brochure.
+Applications that are emailed directly to faculty members will not receive full consideration.